itdxer/neupy/site/docs/algorithms/constructible-architecture.rst

                 algorithms.StepDecay]
     )

-NeuPy doesn't allow to use multiple regularization and step update add-ons for training algorithm.
+NeuPy doesn't allow to use multiple regularizations and step update add-ons for training algorithm.

 .. code-block:: python